andyvroberts/seafoam/localdb.md

 4. Create a Schema owner called ebss_af.
 5. Create a database table to test the ebss_af schema.

 The altebss_db is the container, which can house data models for multiple alternate funds.
-The first schema being created here is the altebss_af schema (data model).
+The first schema being created here is the ebss_af schema.

 ## Create a Database
 Using the postgres super user, add the altnerate ebss application database: